AvanishYadav-80/Tailor-Website/README.md

-It is normal Taylor website for sampling.
+It is normal Tailor website for sampling.